Sysdig MCP Server Integration

 Context & Tenant IsolationEnsure clients and tenants are isolated to prevent data leakage across contexts.

-Audit Logging & MonitoringLog all client requests, tool invocations, and API interactions.
-Monitor anomalies or abuse.
+Audit Logging & MonitoringLog client requests, tool invocations, and API interactions.
+Monitor for anomalies or abuse.

 Transport SecurityUse TLS and proper token handling for HTTP transports.
 Never send tokens in query parameters.